zmitchell/rpi-home-assistant/README.md

 you're telling the shell to take everything between `cat << someString > /path/to/aFile` and the first occurrence of `someString` and stick it into the file at the location `/path/to/aFile`.
 This is how we generate the Dockerfile.

 Having the template for the Dockerfile embedded in `build.sh` isn't pretty or ideal, but it gets the job done.
-It also allows us build a specific version of Home Assistant by passing it as an argument to `build.sh`, or to build the latest version by default.
+It also allows us to build a specific version of Home Assistant by passing it as an argument to `build.sh`, or to build the latest version by default.

 ## `run.sh`
 There are several options that need to be passed to the `docker run` command in order for Home Assistant to work properly.
-For instance, the `--net=host` command lets the container communicate over your network.

-## `configuration.yaml`
-Don't forget to include the `zwave` component to your `configuration.yaml`
+This script is just an easy way to call `docker run` with all of the necessary options without having to type them out every single time.